RaMitry/ip2country_CI/README.md

 As reserve and for result check purposes two additional free APIs ar used: geoip.nekudo.com and freegeoip.net.

+The initial IP address is got by using geolocation APIs too.

 To use database query in library the library line in config/autoload.php file was changed to
 $autoload['libraries'] = array('database');